 The NEP390/395 probe is designed to operate with data loggers and DAS systems that are SDI-12 compliant or have a RS232 interface.
-Examples of SDI-12 compliant loggers include the Campbell Scientific CR10X and dataTaker DT80.
+Examples of SDI-12 compliant loggers including units manufactured Campbell Scientific and dataTaker.

 The ANALITE 390 and 395 conductor assignment is as shown below.
 All other conductors from the cable should be individually insulated and protected so as not to cause accidental connection to other conductors.